|

 Two More Verses

-Last week when we looked at the song, “It Came Upon a Midnight Clear,” I mentioned that my favorite verse is not in a lot of the songbooks and hymnals.
+When we looked at the song, “It Came Upon a Midnight Clear,” I mentioned that my favorite verse is not in a lot of the songbooks and hymnals.
 “Hark the Herald Angel Sings” actually has two verses that are not in a lot of hymnals or songbooks.

 In fact, I remember singing the fourth verse last year for the first time.
 I definitely had to follow along in the hymnal.